- What are electromagnetic fields?

-The radioecology laboratory is also the Coordinating Office for medical products and their starting materials and commodities.
-Within the scope of its function, for example teas, herbs and spices are randomly tested.
+The radioecology laboratory is also the Coordinating Office for medicinal products and their raw materials and commodities.
+Within the scope of this function, for example teas, herbs and spices are randomly tested.

-Among other things, the following is available for the preparation and radiochemical processing of the samples:
+Among others, the following equipments are available for the preparation and radiochemical processing of the samples:

 - mills and grinders,